Michaeljohannessen/SqlServerSecurityOverview/README.md

  - (Alternative you can create a view which you can query further and do more advanced querying on).

 ## What’s Next?
 This small script gives a good perspective of the access given on your databases.
-The script was originally shared on StackOverFlow.
+The script was originally shared on StackOverflow.

 https://stackoverflow.com/questions/7048839/sql-server-query-to-find-all-permissions-access-for-all-users-in-a-database